Karl Oenike: Life and work

 During his stay in Buenos Aires, Argentina, he met Wilhelmine Fehling, whom he married in 1891 and with whom he moved back to Berlin.
 They had four daughters, Charlotte, Marie Henriette, Wilhelmine Gertrud and Luise Irmgard.

 Upon his return to Berlin Karl Oenike pursued a career as landscape painter, mainly in northern Europe.
 He was commissioned to paint castles, sceneries, reproduce historic scenes, etc. and participated in several exhibitions.
-He was a very prolific artist, using various techniques like engraving, watercolor, oil painting, etc. His best known artwork is “Einzug der Pilger”, an engraving showing the entry of pilgrims into the village of Bethlehem around 1894, which has been widely reproduced in diverse publications.
+He was a very prolific artist, using various techniques like engraving, watercolor, oil painting, etc. His best known artwork is "Einzug der Pilger", an engraving showing the entry of pilgrims into the village of Bethlehem around 1894, which has been widely reproduced in diverse publications.
 But actually most of his work was landscape painting, where he depicted his "personal vision of nature".

-But his years in the Southern region of South America “occupied a very important position, yes, a good part of his life work”.
+But his years in the Southern region of South America "occupied a very important position, yes, a good part of his life work".
 He left various reports on his trips, some of which can be found in the library of the Society for Geography in Berlin and in the Ibero-Amerikanisches Institut in Berlin.
-And his drawings, engravings and photos appeared in various works about South America.
+And his drawings, engravings and photos appeared in various works about South America and most of them are in the Linden Museum in Stuttgart.

 He died on April 11, 1924, at the age of 62.